Division Chief's Message

 The division has a robust clinical practice that resides within our new Digestive Health Center led by Stephen Hanauer, MD, (medical director) and Scott Strong, MD, (surgical director).
 The center is a true collaborative effort between gastroenterologists, hepatologists, surgeons, psychologists and dieticians working side-by-side in multidisciplinary clinics that are led by international leaders in the field.
 These clinics provide an efficient mechanism with same day diagnostic testing and endoscopy that is facilitated by a real-time integrated and collaborative approach.
 Our referrals come from all over the United States and the world and we have a network of hospitals across Illinois that helps us facilitate the delivery of care beyond our main academic medical center.
 Our program is at the forefront of using new approaches focused on telemedicine and development of virtual integrated practice units that bring the multidisciplinary approach to our referral doctors and out of state patients.

 We are national leaders in transplant hepatology and the management of complicated liver diseases.
-The Transplant Hepatology team is composed of eight faculty, led by Steven Flamm, MD, and is the busiest center in the Chicagoland area.
+The Transplant Hepatology team is composed of ten faculty and is the busiest center in the Chicagoland area.
 The combined Transplant and General Hepatology program are housed in both the DHC and the Kovler Transplant Center.
 The faculty is composed of national thought leaders focused on every facet of hepatology.
-Mary Rinella, MD has developed a national referral program focused on nonalcoholic steatohepatitis and Laura Kulik, MD has developed an innovative multidisciplinary program focused on hepatocellular cancer.
+Laura Kulik, MD has developed an innovative multidisciplinary program focused on hepatocellular cancer and Josh Levitsky, MD is leading large-scale NIH trials focused on immunosuppression and tolerance.
 Other special interests include viral hepatitis, autoimmune hepatitis, cholestatic diseases and cirrhosis.
 The program is also supported by a vast satellite clinic network that extends access to patients across the entire region including all of Illinois, Northern Indiana and Wisconsin.
-Additionally, the liver program has a major basic science interest, and Richard Green, MD, and Anne Henkel, MD, have active laboratories focused on the study of liver and biliary pathophysiology.
+Additionally, the liver program has a major basic science interest, and Richard Green, MD, has an active laboratory focused on the study of liver and biliary pathophysiology.

 Our inflammatory bowel disease (IBD) program was developed by Stephen Hanauer, MD, a world-renowned expert in inflammatory bowel disease, and currently there are six dedicated faculty that manage complex referral cases using a multidisciplinary outpatient and inpatient service.
 The IBD program is also supported by a superb colorectal surgery program that specializes in complicated IBD surgery and colon cancer.
 Adam Stein, MD, is the director of the Digestive Health Center Nutrition program and is focused on complicated small intestinal disorders and nutrition therapy in IBD, cystic fibrosis, post-surgical complications and other chronic disease states requiring total parenteral nutrition.
 The nutrition progam is complimented by a robust double-balloon endoscopy program that focuses on bleeding of obscure origin.